BradleyCodeU/bradleycodeu.github.io/_apcsa/411_2d_arrays/WalkingSimulatorApp/instructions.md

     - int getRemaining(): Loop through the Location objects and count how many have getVisited() == false.

-    - Location getLocation(int r, int c): Returns the Location object at those coordinates.
+    - Location getLocation(int r, int c): Returns the Location object at those coordinates if isValid(r,c).
+Otherwise, returns null.

+    - int getNumberRows(): Returns the total amount of rows in grid

+    - int getNumberCols(): Returns the total amount of cols in grid

+    - boolean isValid(int r, int c): Returns true if r is in range 0...getNumberRows()-1 and c is in range 0...getNumberCols()-1

 ### Game Class